gruntwork-io/terragrunt/README.md

 #### Debug logging

-If you set the `DEBUG` environment variable to "true", the stack trace for any error will be printed to stdout when you run the app.
+If you set the `TERRAGRUNT_DEBUG` environment variable to "true", the stack trace for any error will be printed to stdout when you run the app.

 #### Error handling